 5. Char Siu

 Char siu originated from the Guangdong region in the south of China.
-Char siu is a dish although the name was given to the method of how the dish was made.
-Char siu is a Cantonese dialect and the word can be literally translated to “fork roast”, in Mandarin reading it is read as cha shao (叉烧).
+Although the name was given to the method of how the dish was made, Char siu is a Cantonese dialect and the word can be literally translated to “fork roast”, in Mandarin reading it is read as cha shao (叉烧).
 Although there are no specifications of which meat should be used, pork loin and pork belly remain some of the more popular cuts to be used when making char siu.

 Common and Popular Dishes all over China

-Despite most dishes being divided based on their regions, many of these dishes gain popularity throughout the country.
+Despite most Chinese foods being divided based on their regions, many of these dishes gain popularity throughout the country.
 Here is a list of dishes that have made their way far and wide from their origin to the rest of the country and even internationally.

 Dumplings are popular everywhere in China.
 The creation of dumplings also differs from region to region.
 Take for example the infamous xiao long bao (小笼包).
 They originated from the Jiangxi province.
 The skin is made out of wheat flour, with broth and pork filling inside.
 Xiao long refers to the name of the bamboo basket to which they are steamed, whereas the bao refers to the buns.
 There are several ways to make this dish depending on where you are visiting.
 In the south, the dough of the skin is unleavened, thus they are thin and translucent with pork and soup fillings inside of them.
 If you go further to the northern regions, they are made with leavened though, thicker and usually bigger, sometimes twice the size of that made in the south.